 Local collaborative research projects:

-Based on these research projects, Dr Li has published extensively in the forms of books, monographs, journal articles and book chapters, either as an author or as an editor.
-In summary, she has published eight scholarly books and monographs, 14 book chapters, 22 journal articles, and edited 12 books.
-For the details of her publications, please refer to the section of “publication” in this webpage.
+Based on the above research projects, Dr Li has published extensively in the forms of books, monographs, journal articles and book chapters, as an author or editor.
+In summary, she has published eight scholarly books and monographs, 36 book chapters and journal articles, and edited more than 10 books.